-Fixed income investing is a lower-risk strategy that focuses on generating consistent payments from investments such as bonds, money-market funds and certificates of deposit, or CDs.
-Many people shift their portfolios toward a fixed-income approach as they approach retirement, since they may need to rely on their investments for regular income.
+Fixed-income investing is a lower-risk investment strategy that focuses on generating consistent payments from investments such as bonds, money-market funds and certificates of deposit, or CDs.
+Many people shift their portfolios toward a fixed-income approach as they near retirement, since they may need to rely on their investments for regular income.

-While fixed income assets are generally less risky than investing in more growth-oriented investments like stocks, the approach is not risk free.
-Here’s what else you need to know about fixed income investing.
+While fixed-income assets are generally less risky than investing in growth-oriented investments like stocks, the approach is not risk free.
+Here’s what you need to know about fixed-income investing.

 How fixed income investing works

-Fixed income investing focuses on giving you a consistent – aka fixed – stream of money.
-Let’s say you decide you are comfortable putting $10,000 in a fixed income investment.
-You’ll compare interest rates of a range of different products, the timeline for when they’ll pay you, their maturity dates for when you can retrieve your principal, and the likelihood that you’ll be repaid.
-Do you want to be able to get that original $10,000 back in a year?
+Do you want to be able to get your original $10,000 back in a year?
 Three years?
 Or are you looking to stash that money for an even longer period of time?
 Throughout that time, how frequently do you want to be paid?
+These are the types of questions you’ll be asking.

-Once you’ve nailed down your specific needs, you’ll invest your money, and you can use those regular interest payments to cover some of your expenses.
+Once you’ve nailed down your specific needs, you’ll invest your money, and you can use those regular interest payments to cover your expenses.

 Is fixed income investing right for you?

-Fixed income investing can be a particularly good option if you’re living on an actual fixed income and looking for ways to maximize your savings.
-And if you’re worried about the potential wild ups and downs of the stock market, fixed income investing can help you sleep a bit better at night.
+Fixed-income investing can be a particularly good option if you’re living on an actual fixed income and looking for ways to maximize your savings.
+And if you’re worried about the wild ups and downs of the stock market, fixed income investing can help you sleep a bit better at night.

-“We will typically consider an investor’s time horizon and risk tolerance in order to determine the appropriate balance of more conservative fixed income investments versus more aggressive equity or other investments.”
+“We will typically consider an investor’s time horizon and risk tolerance in order to determine the appropriate balance of more conservative fixed income investments versus more aggressive equity or other investments,” says Pepper.

 What are examples of fixed income investing?

-Federal government bonds: The federal government needs to raise capital, so it issues a range of fixed income investments such as U.S. Treasury bills, U.S. Treasury notes and U.S. Treasury bonds.
+Federal government bonds: The federal government needs to raise capital, so it issues a range of fixed-income investments such as Treasury bills, Treasury notes and Treasury bonds.
 They come with a wide range of maturities (as little as four weeks and as long as 30 years), and most of them make regularly scheduled payments of accrued interest, which are known as coupons.
 Treasury bills pay the interest and return the principal at the end of the term.

 “Typically, U.S. Government bonds are afforded the ‘safest’ label with regard to default risk,” Pepper says.